mayboli/visualize_yosemite/README.md

 Outline:
 Index page
 Interactive map of Yosemite
-Using Leafly and mapbox to plot map of Yosemite
-Create a polygon layer of 7 regions of Yosemite (we will reference visitor data from 1986-present for these regions) Create a marker layer for trail head markers
+Using Leaflet and Mapbox to plot map of Yosemite Create a polygon layer of 7 regions of Yosemite (we will reference visitor data from 1986-present for these regions) Create a marker layer for trail head markers
 Web scrape to display current weather and recent news